fabiofenoglio/lelo-f1-python-sdk/README.md

 # LELO F1 SDK Python client

-**Warning**: THIS VERSION IS NOT YET COMPATIBLE WITH THE F1S V2 DEVICE.
-IT CURRENTLY WORKS WITH THE ORIGINAL F1S DEVICE.

 Python package to provide a BLE client to [LELO's F1 SDK](https://github.com/LELO-Devs/F1s-SDK).

 The original and official repository with sample code for Android and iOS as well as BLE specifications can be found at [https://github.com/LELO-Devs/F1s-SDK](https://github.com/LELO-Devs/F1s-SDK).

-This is an alternative Python (3.4+) wrapper.
+This is an alternative Python (3.6+) wrapper.
 It supports all of the features listed in the BLE specifications (see following 'available methods').

 Since the bluetooth communication is based on the [bleak](https://pypi.org/project/bleak/) module, the following operative systems are supported: